-The resulting models achieve a respectable mean absolute error of about 0.4\unitz{} in predicting the atomic contributions to crystal stability using these descriptors, which would not be sufficient to rank different metastable polymorphs of a given compound, but gives us a semi-quantitative estimate of the contribution of each atomic environment to the lattice energy.
+The resulting models achieve a respectable mean absolute error of about 0.4\unitz{} in predicting the atomic contributions to crystal stability using these descriptors that gives us a semi-quantitative estimate of the contribution of each atomic environment to the lattice energy and to compare between different co-crystals or between polymorphs that are stable at very different conditions.
 In order to translate these atomic contributions in a language that can be useful to crystal chemistry, we then assemble them to estimate the stabilizing power of traditional chemical groups (carboxylic acids, amines, ...) and build data-driven maps that facilitate the comparison of different chemical environments, by expressing the greatest amount of structural variability and simultaneously the best correlation with the lattice energy contribution.
 For each chemical moiety we provide an interactive map (on Materials Cloud\cite{matcloud_entry}) that allows to juxtapose different types of crystal environments, to identify structural patterns that are either stabilizing or destabilizing, and to contrast them with conventional motifs (e.g. hydrogen-bonding), demonstrated here for a few selected cases.
-With these tools, we aim to enable those designing molecular co-crystals to identify suitable co-formers, reducing the amount of trial-and-error often necessary with crystal synthesis.
+With these tools, we aim to guide those designing molecular co-crystals in identifying suitable co-formers, which we demonstrate for the analgesic ethenzamide.
 As we demonstrate for phenanthrene, it is also possible to use these maps to compare polymorphs of the same molecule, and to analyze molecular motifs for a structure that is not part of our original reference set.

 We hope that this library of molecular motifs will prove useful to applications to specific crystal-design problems.
-More in general, we believe that the general ML protocol that we follow, combining regression of the ultimate target property with unsupervised analysis of molecular motifs, can inspire similar applications to the study of other classes of materials, ranging from metal and covalent organic frameworks to self-assembled monolayers and biological systems.
+More broadly, we believe that the general ML protocol that we follow, combining regression of the ultimate target property with unsupervised analysis of molecular motifs, can inspire similar applications to the study of other classes of materials, ranging from metal and covalent organic frameworks to self-assembled monolayers and biological systems.